Learn About What Is Being Done Regarding Renewable Energy in the UK

 - To change to green sources of energy

 For the first challenge, we should focus on using energy wisely.
 This means, walking or biking whenever we can, instead of using an engine-dependant transport system.
 This will also improve your health!
 It is also important to analyse what you do at home and what you buy.

-To help checking your current situation, you should make some questions and see where you are standing.
+To help to check your current situation, you should make some questions and see where you are standing.
 For example, am I wasting water? do I turn off the lights and other devices when I don’t need them?
-There are also buying habits that are important to revise, for instance buying fruits and vegetables that are not grown locally and are not from this season means that the product has traveled far to reach you.
+There are also buying habits that are important to revise, for instance buying fruits and vegetables that are not grown locally and are not from this season means that the product has travelled far to reach you.
 This means unnecessary carbon emissions.
 Try buying local products and preferably not very much industrialized.
-This is also good to your health!
+This is also good for your health!

 Moreover, it is important to check how your house is built.
 By doing some changes to your house, you can optimize energy consumption by utilizing natural resources.
 Put simply, a house that is not properly insulated will require a lot of energy for heating and cooling.
 Instead, if you have double glaze windows and solid wall and floor insulation, you will require less artificial heating or cooling since your house will maximise the use of natural resources.